 Gently fold the Oreo Crumbs into the whipped cream filling until well combined- yum!

-When ready to assemble the cake, add the bottom cake layer to a cake base or pedestal.
-Next, I piped a dam of buttercream frosting about 1/4 inch from the edge of the bottom layer and filled with our Oreo Whipped Cream Filling.
+When you're ready to assemble the Cookies and Cream Cake, add the bottom cake layer to a cake base or pedestal.
+Next, I piped a dam of buttercream frosting about ¼ inch from the edge of the bottom layer and filled with Oreo Whipped Cream Filling.